chaos-genius/chaosgenius-docs/docs/introduction.md

 **Smart Alerts** - No more alert fatigue from static alerts.
 Self-learning thresholds to reduce false positives.
 Configurations to setup alert frequency & severity.
 Choose from multiple destinations like Slack, Email and other channels for your team.

-**Integrations** - Modular architecture to enable multiple data sources including databases, data warehouses and multiple third party connectors like Stripe, Shopify, Zendesk, Google Analytics, and many others.
+**Integrations** - Modular architecture to enable multiple data sources including databases, data warehouses and multiple third party connectors like Stripe, Shopify, Google Analytics, and many others.

 [See more on our website.](https://chaosgenius.io/)

 ## Quick Install

+Chaos Genius comes in two version.
+The `Default` version is lighter and works with all DBs/DWs and is recommended.
+The `Third-party` version enables more 3rd party data sources in addition to Databases & data warehouses.

+### Chaos Genius - Default Installation (Recommended)
-If you only need databases and data warehouses such as Postgres, MySQL, BigQuery, Redshift or Snowflake, use these commands:
+If you only need databases and data warehouses such as `Postgres`, `MySQL`, `BigQuery`, `Redshift` or `Snowflake`, use these commands:

 ```
 git clone https://github.com/chaos-genius/chaos_genius